Admissible Banach function spaces and nonuniform stabilities: The main results

-The arguments in this step closely follow a classical idea of Ichikawa (see Theorem 3.1 in \cite{Pr.Pr.Cr.2012}).
+The arguments in this step closely follow a classical idea of Ichikawa \cite{Ic.1984}.
 At least for a better understanding, we prefer exposing all the details.
 Let $t\geq s\geq0$.
-If $t\geq s+1$, then using Lemma \ref{lem.Datko}, \eqref{eq.Datko} and \eqref{eq.1} we have
+If $t\geq s+1$, then from \eqref{eq.D} and \eqref{eq.Datko.suf} we have